 Jim Conlon made his mark at Washington University in St. Louis in just his second season, leading the Bears to a runner-up finish at the 2009 NCAA Division III National Championship.

-The past two seasons Conlon has has tremendous success.
-He led Washington to a school-record 18-5 mark and an appearance in the NCAA Elite 8 in 2011, and then posted a school-record 19-2-1 mark in 2012 and a second-consecutive trip to the Elite 8.
+The past three seasons Conlon has had tremendous success.
+He led Washington U. to a school-record 18-5 mark and an appearance in the NCAA Elite 8 in 2011, and then posted a school-record 19-2-1 mark in 2012 and a second-consecutive trip to the Elite 8.

 Conlon has also mentored two-time NSCAA All-American Libby Held, 2009 NSCAA First-Team All-American and UAA Most Valuable Player Caryn Rosoff and 2012 NSCAA First-Team All-American and UAA MVP Anna Zambricki.

 Conlon arrived on the Danforth Campus on March 13, 2008, after serving for eight seasons as the head women’s and men’s soccer coach at Wartburg College in Waverly, Iowa.
 He is the third women’s soccer coach in Washington University history and the second full-time coach.

 Conlon replaced Wendy Dillinger, who spent six years as the head coach at Washington University, before resigning to take the same position at Iowa State University.